 Bursary and hardship funding for eligible students

-Regular updates about additional funding and campus job opportunities
+Regular updates about additional funding and job opportunities on campus

 Year-round campus accommodation available